 65 43 40 39.

-As you can see here, in 2013 less than 2% of my expenses could be covered by withdrawing 4% of my portfolio.
-This figure has risen to over 20% in January 2017.
+As the chart shows, in 2013 less than 2% of my annual expenses could be covered by withdrawing 4% of my portfolio.
+This figure has steadily risen to over 20% in January 2017 and 34% in 2018.
+As of January 2019 the rate has slowed a little due to some market volatity but this can be overcome by maintaining a high savings rate.
 Progress seems slow at first but if you are patient the gains will become more and more significant.
-I will share any tools/ books that I find helpful on the resources page.
+This is the power of compounding investment returns.